Less is More: High-value Data Selection for Visual Instruction Tuning: Related Work

 \paragraph{Data Selection for Instruction Tuning.} With the advancement of LLMs, the significance of data selection has become increasingly prominent due to the high training costs.
-As for instruction tuning, LIMA~\cite{zhou2024lima} is the first to demonstrate that instruction tuning can be accomplished with only a small amount of data, with subsequent efforts focusing on estimating the importance of an instruction sample.
-The importance estimation is either based on certain prior characteristics~(\eg length, complexity, diversity)~\cite{liu2023makes}, or through the similarity of gradient on the validation set of target benchmark~\cite{xia2024less}.
+As for instruction tuning, LIMA~\citep{zhou2024lima} is the first to demonstrate that instruction tuning can be accomplished with only a small amount of data. \citet{chen2023maybe} further explores the potential of low data usage in task-specific models.
+Subsequent efforts focus on estimating the importance of an instruction sample.
+The importance can be estimated based on certain prior characteristics~(\eg length, complexity, diversity)~\citep{liu2023makes,cao2023instruction}, with the assistance of language models~\citep{jain2023llm,liu2023makes,li2023quantity}, by human efforts~\citep{zhuo2024astraios,muennighoff2023octopack}, or using the gradient-based influence estimation on the validation set of the target benchmark~\citep{xia2024less}.
 Compared to the data selection approach for language instruction tuning, our approach doesn't only rely on prior characteristics of texts, but considers the importance of visual instructions from a holistic perspective of both image and text.
-Compared to LESS~\cite{xia2024less}, our approach doesn't require data from downstream benchmark, thereby achieving better generalization ability.
+Compared to LESS~\citep{xia2024less}, our approach doesn't require data from downstream benchmark, thereby achieving better generalization ability.

 \paragraph{Data Selection for Visual Instruction Tuning.} Fewer studies have been focusing on data-efficient visual instruction tuning.
 To the best of our knowledge, there are only two studies currently conducted in this area.
-Among these studies, InstructionGPT-4~\cite{wei2023instructiongpt} selects high-quality instructions based on several metrics designed in their studies and SELF-FILTER~\cite{chen2024your} proposes selecting instruction data with higher diversity and difficulty by training a score-net.
-Compared to these studies, We are the first to study data selection for a highly complex mixture of visual instructions, which provides much better results than the candidate datasets from these studies.
-To handle such complex visual instructions, we propose a gradient-based approach to estimate data value for data selection.
+Among these studies, InstructionGPT-4~\citep{wei2023instructiongpt} selects high-quality instructions based on several metrics designed in their studies and SELF-FILTER~\citep{chen2024your} proposes selecting instruction data with higher diversity and difficulty by training a score-net.
+Compared to these studies, We are the first to study data selection for a highly complex mixture of visual task instructions, which provides much better results than the candidate datasets from these studies.
+To handle such complex visual instructions, we propose a gradient-based approach to estimate data value for efficient and effective task learning.
 With our approach, we accomplish better results compared to previous studies on data selection for visual instruction tuning with our selected data.